Zerah2/lw-briefsweekly/LF- template.md

 I would highly recommend vacations.
 Just go!
 If you don’t take the time out to enjoy the fruits of your labors, you are missing the whole point.
 Just [Make time ](http://www.librarything.com/work/22348415/reviews/162558963)

-###### **Value Work breaks** · 4 mins read

-I would recommend you take time out throughout your day.
-For instance lunch breaks and even tea break.
-In this break periods, eat proper food, listen to some music or some podcast, spend time with someone who you really get along with to encourage and lift your spirit.

 ###### **Take your hobby seriously** .
 4 mins read

 Other than work, make time for your what you love doing.
 If you have not yet realized your hobby try to; work out, cook, bake, engage in community service or be active in social media to share some knowledge to people as a way to give back to the society or even try [tiktok](https://www.tiktok.com) challenges.
 Just figure out what can work for you and seriously work on it.

-###### **Manage your time**: 5 mins read

-Set yourself limit for working hours to personal hours.
-You could consider how many hours you’re willing to work in a single day or week, and stick to it.

-Ask yourself whether you need to respond to, or action, a request straight away.
-If you have a long list of tasks, spend time establishing their order of importance starting from the most urgent to the least urgent

-Be a believer in writing down your plans and goals

-Also, leave the office at a reasonable time and come back ready for the next day.

-Don't overcommit

 ###### **Self-care treatment**  7 mins read